 Just be mindful that this flatbread recipe contains yoghurt so it can be a bit more filling than a standard thin-crust Italian pizza.
 We recommend making your portions a little bit smaller.
 You can still add your favourite pizza toppings to a flatbread.

-We’ve made ours with goat’s cheese, olives and red onion but as with making pizza feel free to experiment with the toppings of your choosing, swap the goat’s cheese for mozzarella.
+We’ve made ours with goat’s cheese, olives and red onion but as with making pizza feel free to experiment with the toppings of your choosing.
+Swap the goat’s cheese for mozzarella.
 You can even add a bit of seasoned passata to the base as you would pizza to give it a more authentic pizza feel.
-You can make this recipe your own, the possibilities are endless.
+Experiment and make this recipe your own, the possibilities are endless.